alphanodes/additionals/docs/macros/meteoblue.rst

 Meteoblue
 ---------

 Meteoblue wiki macro for Redmine.
+A macro to show weather forecast for a specific place.
+There are various configuration options for presenting the weather widget.

 .. function:: {{meteoblue(location [, days=DAYS, width=WIDTH, height=HEIGHT, color=BOOL, flags...])}}